clamwin/clamav-win32/README.txt

   For more info about this refer to the relative msdn-page.
   You can also download the redist package directly from Microsoft.

+* libclamunrar needs unicows.dll when used on Windows 9x, it's bundled in the archive, you can safely remove it if not using Windows 9x

 - Please report bugs to sherpya@netfarm.it and not to bugs@clamav.net -